tinyredinc/notes/real_estate/fa_agreement.md

 ## Engagement Protection

-Upon the completion of an investor's registration, COSTONE GROUP will safeguard the commission and all associated benefits for our Financial Advisors.
-This protection is initially valid for a period of 90 days and will be extended for an additional 30 days following the last investment-related interaction.
+Upon the completion of an investor's registration, COSTONE GROUP shall ensure the protection of commissions and all associated benefits accorded to our Financial Advisors.
+This protection shall remain in effect for an initial term of 180 calendar days and shall be extended by an additional 90 calendar days subsequent to the most recent investment-related interaction.
+In instances where a financial advisor successfully convinces an investor to commit funds, the duration of engagement protection shall be extended to 1800 calendar days commencing from the date of the Subscription Agreement.

 Illustrative scenarios include:

 - Scenario 1: Alice, a Financial Advisor, ceases communication with Bob, a potential investor, after registering him.
-If Bob elects to invest on the 89th day post-registration, Alice retains her entitlement to the full commission and corresponding benefits from Bob's investment.
+If Bob elects to invest on the 179th day post-registration, Alice retains her entitlement to the full commission and corresponding benefits from Bob's investment.

-- Scenario 2: Should Alice maintain monthly follow-ups with Bob and, after a year, Bob chooses to invest with documented interaction between Alice and Bob regarding the investment within the preceding 30 days, Alice is entitled to receive the full commission and all resultant benefits from Bob's investment.
+- Scenario 2: Should Alice conduct periodic follow-ups with Bob and, subsequently, if Bob decides to invest after a year, Alice shall be entitled to receive the full commission and all resultant benefits from Bob's investment.
+This entitlement is contingent upon providing evidence of interactions between Alice and Bob regarding the investment within the 90 days prior to Bob's investment decision.

-- Scenario 3: In the event that Alice discontinues her efforts to secure Bob's investment and another Financial Advisor successfully facilitates Bob's investment commitment 6 months later, Alice will not be eligible to receive any benefits from Bob's investment, due to the lapse of her Engagement Protection period.
+- Scenario 3: In the event that Alice discontinues her efforts to secure Bob's investment and another Financial Advisor successfully facilitates Bob's investment commitment 180 days later, Alice will not be eligible to receive any benefits from Bob's investment, due to the lapse of her Engagement Protection period.

+In the event of a dispute between financial advisors regarding representation of an investor, each advisor must furnish evidence of their investment-related interactions with the investor.
+Acceptable forms of proof include call logs, text message records, social media chat histories, and email correspondences.
+COSTONE GROUP shall render the final judgment based on the presented evidence, adhering strictly to the rules of investor registration and engagement protection.

 ## Commission